Get Your Clients Started on AdvicePay + Issuing Invoices

 5. Select Attach Invoice

-Optional: select an end-date for a subscription by setting the number of billing periods under + Add End Date.
-(This feature is available on our Professional and Enterprise plans.
-On Essential accounts, subscriptions will bill indefinitely until you or the client cancel them.)
+• Optional: Select an end date for a subscription by setting the number of billing periods under + Add End Date. *(This feature is available on our Professional and Enterprise plans.
+On Essential accounts, subscriptions will bill indefinitely until you or the client cancels them.)

-You can also adjust whether a subscription reflects an invoice date range in advance or in arrears.
+You can also adjust if a subscription reflects an invoice date range in advance or arrears.

-By default both Credit Card and ACH are selected as payment method options unless you have limited all payment methods in your Account Settings.
-To limit the invoice payment method to ACH only, uncheck the Credit Card box (and vice versa).
+By default, both Credit Card and ACH are selected as payment method options unless you have limited all payment methods in your Account Settings.
+To limit the invoice payment method to ACH only, check the ACH box and uncheck the Credit Card box.

 Optional: If creating a subscription, you have the option to add an automatic future Fee Escalation.

-8. On the final screen you can review the complete invoice details.
+9. On the final screen, you can review the complete invoice details.
 When you're ready to send it to your client, click Finish!

 Choose Send via email through AdvicePay if you'd like your client to instantly receive an email from AdvicePay inviting them to view the invoice, sign the contract (if applicable), and proceed to payment.

-Advanced Payment Option for Subscriptions (Bundle a Subscription and One-time Up-Front payment)
+Advanced Payment Option for Subscriptions (Bundle a Subscription and a One-time Up-Front payment)

 This option is available on Professional and Enterprise plans only.
 Please see more about our plans here.

-We know you want billing and making payments to be a breeze, so we’ve given you the ability to request an up-front, one-time payment from your clients at the very same time as requesting a subscription payment.
-This way you can charge a subscription client for your initial fee or a partial month’s work without needing to spend extra time going back in and create a separate one-time invoice.
+This payment request method will allow you to request an up-front one-time invoice payment from your clients at the very same time as requesting a subscription payment.
+This allows you to charge an upfront fee on a subscription without needing to go back and create a separate one-time invoice.
+It also allows your client will pay in just one single step!

 To add a one-time up-front payment to your subscription invoices, follow steps 1-7 as normal above.
 Then:

-2. Enter in the Due DatePayment Amount, and Description of Services
+2. Enter the Due DatePayment Amount, Description of Services, and Notes (if applicable).

 Frequently Asked Questions